 The Town Manager is hired by the Town Council.
-The Town Manager is then responsible for appointing individuals to provide the services of the following positions.
+The Town Manager is then responsible for appointing individuals to provide the services of the following positions:

 - Town Clerk

 - Tax Assessor

+- Economic & Community Development Director

-- department heads
+- Department heads

 The above positions/Boards are required by the Town Charter.
-The School Committee established by the Charter requires that five member be nominated and elected by the registered voters of the Town.
+The School Committee established by the Charter requires that five members be nominated and elected by the registered voters of the Town.